-Ouino Italian is a comprehensive computer program and mobile platform designed to be an all-in-one stop to learn Italian.
+Ouino Languages is a comprehensive computer program and mobile platform designed to be an all-in-one stop to learn Italian.
 It focuses on the most important language skills: listening, speaking, reading, and writing.
 It’s self-guided so you can choose what lessons you want to take and in what order.
 There are 5 different types of lessons, that cover grammar, vocabulary, and pronunciation.
-You can try each of the 5 types of lessons for free to see if you like Ouino Italian.
+You can try each of the 5 types of lessons for free to see if you like Ouino Languages.

 Studying Italian with a tutor is one of the most effective ways to learn.
 However, it can be costly and time-consuming to take in-person lessons.
 Thanks to the growing popularity of online learning, there are now thousands of Italian tutors teaching classes online.
 Italki, Preply, and Verbling are 3 large platforms that can help you find a qualified tutor.
 They are safe and secure so you know your payment is protected.